 The sign of a true leader is one that creates new leaders.
 Everything in life is temporary.
 Whether it’s our time here on earth or the amount of time spent in a particular role in an organization, it only lasts for a certain period of time.
 Smart leaders recognize that and are continuously focused on building the next generation of leaders to pass the torch along to.
 The best place to start is to understand the strengths and weaknesses of people.
 First, assign them to positions where their strengths can add immediate value to the organization and round the team out in the best possible way.
 That will allow you to instantly synergize the team, gain the most traction, and garner the highest productivity across the organization.
 Second, challenge people in their weaknesses.
 That can be accomplished by motivating them to advance their education, sending them to trainings, attending conferences, broadening their network, speaking in public, participating in community activities, etc. Third, I recommend pushing people out of their comfort zones.
 Move them around the organization so they can experience different aspects of how the organization operates.
 Earning respect for what other people do has a lasting impact.
 Each step of the way, you should be raising the standard of excellence for them and giving them increased responsibilities that involve stretching them, but not breaking them.
 You are doing that right when people go home tired every day and are excited when the traffic lights are green on the drive in the next morning because they can’t wait to get to work.
 Here is a test to see how well you have grown leaders in your organization.
 The next time you are away from the office on a business trip or vacation, pay close attention to the following: Does the organization run smoothly when I am not present?
 Does it seem like something is always on fire or are things under control?
 Do I regularly receive phone calls or messages that require my intervention?
 Do I find myself checking in all the time constantly needing to be engaged?
 If things are calm and well executed during your absence, you are leading in the right manner.
 If not, you might want to rethink your strategy.
 There’s a better way.

-3. Set People Up for Success
+3. Use Your Leadership to Set People Up for Success

 At the end of the day, life rewards action and results.
 To be recognized as a great leader, you must be able to continuously lead the organization to success.
 However, a leader’s success is not measured by his/her own actions, but the success of others around them.
 This is accomplished when leaders are fully engaged, have clear priorities, are focused on the top objectives, and hold people accountable for executing their part of the mission.
 None of which can happen without effective communications.
 It’s leader’s responsibility to ensure all areas of the organization are communicating in harmony.
 Leaders have a strategic view of the entire organization and know when things are going well or not.
 Leaders are out in front and see what’s ahead before the rest of the team gets there.
 By providing valuable feedback to the team, it lets them know where they stand, if they are on the right track, or if adjustments need to be made along the way.
 It also eliminates surprises that can result in negative outcomes.
 In addition, leaders are problem solvers.
 They open up doors, remove barriers, and approve things to keep things moving.
 They provide guidance and direction, resources, training, equipment, tools, and anything else required to get the job done.
 They listen, observe, facilitate the problem-solving process, and empower people to make the right decisions that are in the long-term best interest of the organization.
 In short, a leader’s job is to maximize the performance of others, avoid pitfalls, and minimize the occurrence of missed opportunities so the entire team can consistently win.
 When people win, publicly celebrate the success and give all the credit to them.

 Jack Welch, the former CEO of General Electric said it best, “Before you are a leader, success is about growing yourself.
 When you become a leader, success is all about growing others.”
 Most people in the workplace think they are there to serve at the pleasure of the leadership.
 That everyone is there to do what the decision makers tell them to do.
 Most people have it all wrong.
 The right situation is one where the leader is in the servant role.
 It’s the people throughout the organization that are doing the most important work.
 They are making the products, delivering the services, taking care of customers, and coming in on a weekend to resolve an issue.
 They are the subject matter experts that know how things really work, where the opportunities to improve are, and how to operate as efficiently as possible.
 They are the ones that are in tune with the consumer and how to best serve them.
 The primary role of a leader is to be engaged with employees and frequently ask the questions of: “How can I help you?
 What are your top frustrations I can help you overcome?
 What do you need to be able to be at an optimal level?”
 The best leaders are those that listen carefully, take a genuine interest in others, aren’t afraid to get in the trenches and get dirty from time to time, make the most sacrifices, visit sick employees at the hospital, remember people’s birthdays, and are working late behind the scenes to ensure everyone has what they need in order to reach their full potential.
-Being a leader is not about a fancy title, money, stock options, authority, or being liked.
+Leadership is not about a fancy title, money, stock options, authority, or being liked.
 It’s about doing the right thing.
 It’s about being an example.
 It’s about elevating others to a higher level of excellence.
 It’s about people, building a culture around relationships, and making the world a better place.
 When you can inspire people to be more in life, ignite a fire in them to be the next generation of leaders, and be a champion of other’s success, you will have become a true leader that everyone will want to follow.

 I leave you with three important questions: